-359. Resistance Coils.-Wires of standard resistance are now sold by instrument makers under the name of Resistance Coils.
-They consist of coils of germansilver (see Art.
-349) (or sometimes silver-iridium alloy), wound with great care, and adjusted to such a length as to have resistances of a definite number of ohms.
-In order arrangement is that by adjusting A and C we determine the proportionality between B and D, and can, in certain cases, measure to fractions of an ohm.
+It is usual to construct Wheatstone's bridges with some resistance coils in the arms A and C, as well as with a complete set in the arm B. The advantage of this arrangement is that by adjusting A and C we determine the proportionality between B and D, and can, in certain cases, measure to fractions of an ohm.
 Fig. 133 shows a more complete scheme, in which resistances of 10, 100, and 1000 ohms are included in the arms A and C.